Zimbabwe opposition leader plans ‘inauguration’

-HARARE, Zimbabwe (AP) — Zimbabwe opposition leader Nelson Chamisa is planning his own “inauguration” Saturday after losing disputed elections, but his spokesman is coy on details.
+HARARE, Zimbabwe (AP) — Zimbabwe opposition leader Nelson Chamisa plans his own “inauguration” on Saturday after losing disputed elections, the latest in a series of African politicians to hold a ceremony of defiance while claiming the presidency.

-Nkululeko Sibanda tells The Associated Press the rally will affirm Chamisa as the “duly elected president.”
+The rally at a stadium in the capital, Harare, will affirm Chamisa as the “duly elected president,” spokesman Nkululeko Sibanda told The Associated Press.

-He adds that “the legitimate president is Chamisa.
-The Saturday celebration is merely an affirmation.”
+The spokesman refused to say whether Chamisa will take an oath: “We are still working on the modalities but we will not break any laws.”

-Sibanda refuses to say whether Chamisa will take an oath: “We are still working on the modalities but we will not break any laws.”
+A government deputy minister, Energy Mutodi, warned on Twitter that “any attempt to delegitimize gvt will not be tolerated and those bent on causing anarchy will be dealt with mercilessly.”

 Most Read Nation & World Stories